appsocially/upil-site/docs/development/README.md

 * `isMissingValue` - A boolean that is true if there are nodes which are missing user input
 * `initializingUpil` - True if the `upilInstance` is loading

+### Preloaded data

+Form mode is often used to edit or update answers originally gathered in chat mode.
+This means that the upil state will often be preloaded with gathered input.
+It's recommended to use the [preload-input](#lifecycle-hooks-and-event-listeners) hook to accomplish this.

 ### Form mode widgets

 In form mode, there is no concept of a 'current' node like there is in chat mode.
 Currently, widget mapping occurs in the component itself: